thomas-maurice/ansible-role-gitea/README.md

 If enabled, this will deploy a fail2ban filter and jail config for Gitea as described in the [Gitea Documentation](https://docs.gitea.io/en-us/fail2ban-setup/).

-As this will only deploy config files fail2ban has to be already installed, otherwise the role will fail.
+As this will only deploy config files, fail2ban already has to be installed or otherwise the role will fail.

-* `gitea_fail2ban_enabled`: Wether to deploy the fail2ban config snippets
+* `gitea_fail2ban_enabled`: Whether to deploy the fail2ban config or not
 * `gitea_fail2ban_jail_maxretry`: fail2ban jail `maxretry` setting.
 Default: `10`
 * `gitea_fail2ban_jail_findtime`: fail2ban jail `findtime` setting.
 Default: `3600`
 * `gitea_fail2ban_jail_bantime`: fail2ban jail `bantime` setting.
 Default: `900`